 Many cable and satellite TV companies provide set-top boxes that stream their services.
 These devices are easy to use and provide a simple utility: you plug them in and watch TV.
 Most users don’t think twice about adding them to their home networks.
 Unfortunately, these devices are commonly involved in botnet attacks.
 They’re likely targeted because of their broad distribution and how uniform their vulnerabilities are.
 If a bad actor can exploit a specific problem, it can be widely deployed quite rapidly.

 During our beta, we identified that a set-top box began repeatedly contacting a known bad IP address.
 The box was an older device provided by a large media company for a home TV service.
 We notified this user of the problem and suggested they return the box to their cable or satellite provider for a replacement (since users usually cannot update the firmware on these devices).
-After getting a replacement, the user’s home showed no additional strange behavior on their network.
+After getting a replacement, the newer set-top box again began repeatedly contacting the same known bad IP address.
+The user again contacted their cable or satellite provider which finally provided a firmware upgrade to the device.
+Since that time, the user’s home showed no additional strange behavior from any of the devices on their network.

-If you’d be interested in monitoring your home network, ready to identify and mitigate any vulnerabilities like the above, you can join our Early Access program and get a year’s free service.
+If you’d be interested in monitoring your smart devices, ready to identify and mitigate any vulnerabilities like the above, you can join our Early Access program and get a year’s free service.